Geetha63/MS-Teams-Scripts/UserPolicyAssignment/README.md

 # Example
 ![User Policy](https://github.com/SwathiGugulot/Sample/blob/master/userpolisyAssignimage.PNG) \
-In the list of policies ,Provided Input number 2 to apply TeamsMeetingPolicy to user/users
+In the list of policies, provided input number 2 to apply TeamsMeetingPolicy to user/users
 # Input
  Keep the UserPricipleName in Input.Csv file